Space-time modeling in Stan: charting the evolution of U.S. mortality rates

 3 10001.27 624.69 CAR-AR

-For interpretation: lower values of DIC indicate a better fit, and small differences between DICs are not to be given much weight.
+For interpretation: lower values of DIC indicate a better fit, and small differences between DICs are not to be given any weight.

-The ‘CARs only’ model looks similar to the AR-only model, while the CAR-AR model has considerably lower DIC than both of the others (a difference of at least -500, including a considerably smaller penalty term).
-We’ll use the CAR-AR model for final section.
+The CAR-only model looks similar to the AR-only model, while the CAR-AR model has considerably lower DIC than both of the others (a difference of at least -500, including a considerably smaller penalty term).
+We'll use the CAR-AR model for final section.

 Using the CAR-AR model results, we will first plot time trends for a selection of states.
 Next we'll map mortality for 2020.
 Finally, we'll chart percent change in mortality rates from 1999 to 2019 (stopping just before the pandemic).